mruby/mruby/doc/debugger/README.md

 # How to use mruby debugger mrdb

-copyright (c) 2014 Specified Non-Profit Coorporation mruby Forum
+copyright (c) 2014 Specified Non-Profit Corporation mruby Forum

 ## 1.Summary
 This file documents the method for using the mruby debugger 'mrdb'